Gwardii/Swarm-of-Mobile-Robots/Camera/README.md

   ## Aruco detection

   The most important functionality of RPI is detecting Aruco markers and saving their coordinates.
 But before you want use any camera with opencv you should calibrate  it.
-  It is necessary step to reduce fish-eye effect and to achive good results next steps.
+  It is necessary step to reduce fish-eye effect and to achive good results in next steps.

   ### Calibration